ASCII-Mentorships/nemo-lang/README.rst

 -------------
 1. C programming language: Especially pointers!
 2. C++ programming: How to `overload operators <https://en.cppreference.com/w/cpp/language/operators>`_, basic containers in the `STL <https://en.cppreference.com/w/cpp>`_, and you will have to forget some OOP concepts like inheritance.
 3. Basics of functional programming: Download `Haskell <https://www.haskell.org/>`_ and give it a whirl!
-You should atleast *know* the paradigm you are *implementing*!
+You should atleast *know* the *basics* of the paradigm you are *implementing*!
-4. Basic computer science theory: Just give the `Wikipedia page on Lambda Calculus <https://en.wikipedia.org/wiki/Lambda_calculus>`_ and see if it interests you!
+4. Basic computer science theory: Just give the `Wikipedia page on Lambda Calculus <https://en.wikipedia.org/wiki/Lambda_calculus>`_ a look and see if it interests you!
 5. Good programming practices: Documenting your code, uniform formatting, good identifier names etc..
 6. Interest in the project!